 Problems can develop during pregnancy if you are Rh negative and your baby is Rh positive.
-During pregnancy you and your baby do not share blood.
-However, your baby's blood cells can cross the placenta into your blood.
+During pregnancy you and your baby do not share blood, but your baby's blood cells can cross the placenta into your blood.

 A blood test can tell if your body has made these antibodies against your baby's blood.
 If there are no antibodies, you can take a medicine (RhoGAM®) to prevent your blood from reacting against your baby's blood.
-RhoGAM is given as an injection (shot) in your arm.
-You may receive RhoGAM at 28 to 32 weeks of pregnancy and/or within 72 hours of giving birth to an Rh positive baby.
+RhoGAM is given as an injection (shot) in your arm at 28 to 32 weeks of pregnancy, within 72 hours of giving birth to an Rh positive baby, or both.

-Ask your health care provider to be specific about the kind of bedrest you need and what you can and cannot do.
+Ask your health care provider to be specific about the kind of reduced activity you need and what you can and cannot do.

 Your due date is only an estimate for when your baby is likely to be born.
 Most babies are born between 37 and 42 weeks.
-It is normal to give birth to your baby one to two weeks after your due date.
+It is normal to give birth to your baby one week or longer after your due date.
 Your health care provider will monitor you and your baby during your office visits.

 Your health care provider may: